 Unfortunately, over the last few years loyalty has really taken a back seat.
-Regular high spending customers have been largely ingored while occasional users have been encouraged to travel.
-While its important to attract new business, its equally important to recognise existing high spending customers, especially as there are other opertators to use on the route.
+Regular high spending customers have been largely ignored while occasional users have been encouraged to travel.
+While its important to attract new business, its equally important to recognise existing high spending customers, especially as there are other operators to use on the route.

 Under the old scheme you knew if you purchased tickets direct from East Coast you would get rewarded.
 The benefits were structured in a way that even relatively small spenders could get some reward (for example WiFi or lounge pass) but the higher spenders got the greatest benefit.
 It meant that passengers had an incentive to make East Coast their first choice for travelling.